Lindt Cafe siege: Federal–State joint review

 The findings of the Federal–State joint review were released on 22 February 2015.
 The report covered Monis's earlier interactions with the government, his access to firearms, and the government response to Monis including problems correlating his various aliases.
 The report's terms of reference did not cover the controversial police actions during the siege itself, such as the nature of the negotiations or the final assault.

 The review found that the judgements made by government agencies were reasonable.
 It suggested only modest changes to laws and procedures, taking the view that "introducing substantial further controls involves a larger choice about the sort of society we wish to live in and is properly the province of the public and our elected representatives".
 The review found that the Australian Security Intelligence Organisation (ASIO) had conducted a thorough review of Monis in 2008/9 and found that he was not involved in politically motivated violence, nor had significant contact with groups of security concern.
 After receiving 18 calls from the public, ASIO reviewed Monis's Facebook page, which was considered not to indicate a threat.
 None of the calls related to any pending attack.
 The review found that there was no credible information that would indicate an attack.
 Monis had been granted bail while charged with several violent offences.
 However, bail laws had since been tightened in this regard.
 Monis obtained his firearm illegally and was never granted a license.

 The review suggested, in addition to the reforms to the bail laws and "new programmes to counter violent extremism", that a review of immigration policies and visa applications should be undertaken.
 The review suggested that the gun that Monis used had lawfully entered the country, possibly as early as the 1950s, and had fallen into the "grey market" after not being included in the gun buyback schemes of 1996 and 2002.

 Inquest

-An inquest, mandatory whenever people die in a police operation, began as scheduled on 29 January 2015, presided over by the State Coroner, Michael Barnes.
+An inquest began as scheduled on 29 January 2015, presided over by the State Coroner, Michael Barnes.
+A Coronial Inquest is mandatory whenever people die in a police operation.
 The stated aim was "to determine how the [three] deaths occurred, the factors that contributed to them and whether they could have been prevented".

 The hearings were divided into blocks of a couple of weeks.
 The first, which started on 25 May 2015, queried people who knew Monis to get background information.
-The second started on 17 August 2015 to consider Monis's bail application.
-Further blocks that investigate how the police dealt with the siege itself will be withheld from the public "in the interests of the families".
+The second started on 17 August 2015 to consider Monis' bail application.
+Further blocks that investigate how the police dealt with the siege itself were withheld from the public "in the interests of the families".

 The findings of the inquest were released on 24 May 2017.